Burf/SwinTransformer-Tensorflow2/README.md

 # SwinTransformer for Tensorflow2

-This is an implementation of "SwinTransformer v1" on Keras and Tensorflow.
+This is an implementation of "SwinTransformer V1 and V2" on Keras and Tensorflow.

-The implementation is based on paper[[1](https://arxiv.org/abs/2103.14030v2)] and official implementation[[2](https://github.com/microsoft/Swin-Transformer)].
+The implementation is based on papers[[1](https://arxiv.org/abs/2103.14030v2), [2](https://arxiv.org/abs/2111.09883)] and official implementation[[3](https://github.com/microsoft/Swin-Transformer)].

 ## Model